The Importance of Water Safety In Your Summer Travels

 Why Legionella Should Be on Your Radar

 Legionnaires’ disease is a serious lung infection caused by inhaling water droplets contaminated with Legionella bacteria.
-These bacteria thrive in warm, stagnant water and can be found in poorly maintained water systems especially in hotels, cruise ships, spas, and beach facilities where water outlets may not be in regular use.
+These bacteria thrive in warm, stagnant water, and can be found in poorly maintained water systems, especially in hotels, cruise ships, spas, and beach facilities where water outlets may not be in regular use.

 In a recent incident, a British woman contracted Legionnaires’ disease while on holiday in Crete and had to be placed into a medically induced coma.
-Sadly, she’s not alone, multiple cases have been reported in various leisure settings worldwide, including cruise ships and hotels.
+Sadly, she’s not alone; multiple cases have been reported in various leisure settings worldwide, including cruise ships and hotels.
 In Australia alone, five unrelated cases emerged in Sydney this May, and Melbourne experienced over 100 cases last August, including two fatalities.

 To reduce the risk and enjoy a safe, relaxing holiday, we’ve put together some simple precautions to take:

 Book with reputable, well-reviewed accommodation that follows hygiene regulations.
+This ensures the place you are staying at prioritizes water safety.

 Avoid using beach showers or outdoor taps that appear underused.
+Stagnant water in these taps can pose risks.

 Flush in-room Jacuzzi baths thoroughly before getting in.
+This helps eliminate any bacteria that may be present.

 When you return home, flush your own taps and showers for a few minutes to clear any stagnant water.
+This precautionary step helps maintain your safety.

 There’s No Vaccine – Prevention Is Key

 By following the guidance above, you can significantly reduce the risks and enjoy a worry-free, sun-filled summer.
+When traveling, always remember that precautions can be your best ally.

 Useful Resources